 Bow strings are not warranted.

 I put my heart and soul into every aspect of your new bow’s production; from carefully selecting the tree, to splitting the staves, seasoning the wood, and uncovering the beauty that lies beneath the bark.
-Each piece of wood has its own challenges, character and aesthetic.
+Each piece of wood has its unique challenges and character.
 Your longbow is truly one-of-a-kind.